Yannael/gen-ai-sustain-brussels/README.md

 This repository contains the training material for the [SustAIN.Brussels training track on ChatGPT and next-generation assistants](https://www.sustain.brussels/fr_BE/event/chatgpt-next-generation-assistants-training-track-108/register).
 The track took place between the 2nd of April 2025 and the 4th of April 2025, at [FARI](https://www.fari.brussels/).

-# Day 1: Non-technical introduction to generative AI
+# Part 1: Non-technical introduction to generative AI

 Full day (6 hours).
 Instructor: [Yann-Aël Le Borgne](https://www.linkedin.com/in/yannaelb/).